BlueBrain/hpcbench/docs/index.rst

   $ git clone https://github.com/tristan0x/hpcbench.git
   $ cd hpcbench

-It is then suggested to use a dedicated virtual environment.
+We suggest you use a dedicated virtual environment.
 For that you can use either `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ package or `pyenv <https://github.com/pyenv/pyenv>`_, which is even better.